datacorruption/datacorruption.github.io/about.md

 permalink: /about
 ---

-##### hyper
-adjective
+#### HYPER
+*adjective*
 hy·​per | \ ˈhī-pər  \
-1: above : beyond : SUPER-
-2a: excessively
-b: excessive
+1: excessive
-3: that is or exists in a space of more than three dimensions
+2: existing in a space of more than three dimensions
-4: bridging points within an entity (such as a database or network) nonsequentially
+3: bridging points within an entity (such as a database or network) nonsequentially

-##### accelerando
-adjective
+#### ACCELERANDO
+*noun*
 ac·​ce·​le·​ran·​do | /äkˌseləˈrändō,äˌCHeləˈrändō/
-1: gradually increasing in speed.
+1: a gradual increase in speed

 My name is Jeremiah, you may know me as Nullsleep.